ordavid-s/OutdoorRouterLocationEstimation/README.md

 <img width="481" alt="Screen Shot 2021-09-15 at 7 42 16 PM" src="https://user-images.githubusercontent.com/82959055/133540760-c75a9524-7070-4d57-b51f-0a3cc1fe2a3e.png">

-As can be seen in order to get accurate estimations it is important to get a variety of locations rather than a single path.
-As can be seen in Path 2, we did not pass close to the router and therefore the optimal location was on the wrong side of the street.
-To improve such situtations a better distance estimating model should be used.
-Unfortunately we did not have the time, resources or data to build a better model.
-But despite that if the data is varied results reach an accuracy 8 meters.
+As can be seen in order to get accurate estimations it is important to get a variety of paths rather than a single path.
+In path 2 and path 3, we did not pass close to the router and therefore the optimal location was on the wrong side of the street.
+From the results we can conclude that the algorithm heavily depends on a variety of sampling locations and a lack of causes issues.
+But with enough variety the Algorithm does a decent job at estimating the location, reaching errors of 5 to 10 meters.